Animatect/Prism2_PluginFusion/Docs/Importing.md

 Depending on the type of image file (video file, image sequence, still image) various options will be displayed allowing the user to import as desired (see sections below).

 ### **Positioning:**
-By default, the image import will try and position all Loaders to the left side of the Comp and stack them vertically to stay uncluttered (see "Import Without Wireless/Sorting" below to disable).
+By default, the image import will try and position all Loaders to the left side of the Comp and stack them vertically to keep the flow node-graph uncluttered (see "Import Without Wireless/Sorting" below to disable).

 ![Flow-AutoPosition](DocsImages/Flow-AutoPosition.png)

 ### **Import Without Wireless/Sorting:**